Aliases for DOK2 Gene

 The protein encoded by this gene is constitutively tyrosine phosphorylated in hematopoietic progenitors isolated from chronic myelogenous leukemia (CML) patients in the chronic phase.
 It may be a critical substrate for p210(bcr/abl), a chimeric protein whose presence is associated with CML.
 This encoded protein binds p120 (RasGAP) from CML cells. [provided by RefSeq, Jul 2008]

 GeneCards Summary for DOK2 Gene

 DOK2 (Docking Protein 2, 56kDa) is a Protein Coding gene.
 Among its related pathways are Tyrosine Kinases / Adaptors and Hemostasis.
-GO annotations related to this gene include phospholipid binding and insulin receptor binding.
+GO annotations related to this gene include receptor signaling protein activity and transmembrane receptor protein tyrosine kinase adaptor activity.
 An important paralog of this gene is DOK1.